SyedaBushraA/Health-Plus/README.md

 ## Deployment
+Vercel

 The website is deployed using GitHub Pages and can be accessed at
 ## Getting Started

 To run the project locally:

-1. Clone this repository: `git clone `
+1. Clone this repository: `git clone https://github.com/SyedaBushraA/TDS-Health-Plus`
 2. Navigate to the project directory: `cd Health-Plus`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`